-History majors may take one of their nine required courses in the form of an internship.
+History majors may take one of their eleven required courses in the form of an internship.

 Internships are unpaid and cannot be used to fulfill one of the major's geographical distribution areas.

 Interns work for up to ten hours per week at a history-related institution off campus, after which they write a report on their work (approx. 1000 words) and a research paper.

 The research paper (approx. 3000 words) must be a work of original research based on documents or artifacts from the institution.
 It is usually written under the supervision of the Director of Undergraduate Studies (DUS), or a faculty member in the History Department with expertise in the appropriate area.
 It is due on the last day of the semester in which the internship has been done.